 |meter||1||Int16||Mg carbon per km2||-9999|

 These data could be of value to climate models and policies and the impact of carbon losses due to forest disturbance.

 A Monte Carlo approach was used to quantify uncertainty in the estimates of annual tree mortality.
 Annual tree mortality was simulated 100 times, where each iteration varied disturbance severity, tree aboveground biomass, and the fraction of dry biomass that is carbon based on uncertainty in each of these terms.
 The pixel-wise standard deviation (SD) was then computed across each annual set of iterations.
-The SD maps are included in the data set (Berner et al., 2017, in process).
+The SD maps are included in the dataset (Berner et al., 2017).

 Data Acquisition, Materials, and Methods